There are, quite literally, hundreds upon hundreds of Aussie awareness days. And not just days – but weeks and months too.

 For non-profits, it’s a golden opportunity.

-Choose the right day (or week or month) that aligns with your cause, plan a campaign and use the existing momentum to gather support and raise donations.
+Choose the right day (or week or month) that aligns with your cause.
+Plan a fundraising strategy and use the existing momentum to gather support and raise donations.

 Sounds easy, right?

-1. Choose a day/week/month that fits your mission
+1. Choose a day/week/month that fits your fundraising mission

 A great place to start is the Do Something!
 National Calendar.
 It has a comprehensive list of national and state awareness days.
 For global awareness days, the United Nations Observances is a fantastic resource.